 How an App like Amazon Go can Help Your Local Store

 This tool does something else for business owners: it gives you a massive amount of data.
-It basically takes digital Analytics offline: Amazon Go watches shoppers constantly (again, in a totally non-creepy, non-Orwellian way; try not to think about it too much), just as internet users are tracked every where they go.
+It basically takes digital Analytics offline: Amazon Go watches shoppers constantly (again, in a totally non-creepy, non-Orwellian way; try not to think about it too much), just as internet users are tracked everywhere they go.

 Think about what that can tell you as a retailer?
 Traditionally brick and mortar restocking decisions are made by determining what has been selling and what hasn’t.
 But with this level of data, you can figure out what consumers looked at; what they changed their minds about; what products were studied; what products were exchanged for other brands; and so on.

-But this is only part of the data collected, and only part of what you can collect.
+But this is only part of the data collected and only part of what you can collect.
 After all, this type of system knows who the users are, which provides the perfect opportunity for more data collection – and re-engagement.
 And that doesn’t even touch the potential it provides for better smarter insights and risk management!

-For instance, if customer #1 pulled an item off a shelf, but ended up putting it back, a retailer want to know why.
+For instance, if customer #1 pulled an item off a shelf, but ended up putting it back, a retailer wants to know why.
 So why not email Customer #1 and ask?
 All they can do is say no. Even better, SDI’s AI and Deep Learning experts build algorithms that can automate this process; it will notice the potential for more data, pull from a database of stock email templates, and shoot one off to the customer.

-With these follow up emails, you can ask why they decided not to get the returned item; or if they would have purchased it something we’re different about it (ingredients, brand, price, etc).
+With these follow-up emails, you can ask why they decided not to get the returned item; or if they would have purchased it something we’re different about it (ingredients, brand, price, etc).
 Or you can push engagement by offering a discount on discarded items.
 Or you can turn the whole thing on its head and figure why Customer #1 bought what they did buy.
 Positive information is useful too!